Grants Administrator

 - Ability to work independently and collaboratively in a fast-paced environment, with an elevated level of diligence.

-- Passion for our organization’s mission and a commitment to making a positive impact in the community.
+- Passion for our organization’s mission and a commitment to making a positive impact within the community.

 - Experience working with racial and ethnically diverse communities.